Koredotcom/docs/docs/xo/flows/create-flows.md

 11. Select an **Out-of-Hours Flow** (Optional): The published version of the selected flow will be executed when an agent transfer is triggered outside the queue's working hours.
 You can either select the default _Out-of-Hours Flow_ or one that you have created yourself.
 <img src="../images/out-of-hours-flow.png" alt="Out of Hours Flow" title="Out of Hours Flow" style="border: 1px solid gray; zoom:100%;">

+    !!!
+Note

+        Only flows that have been published will be available for selection in the dropdowns.

 #### Chat

 Selecting chat will display all the chat channels configured in the channels section.
 The displayed values include: